More

 How Does URL Filtering Help Block Malware and Phishing?

 Malware and phishing attacks often rely on users unknowingly visiting malicious websites.
 These attacks can compromise sensitive data.
 URL filtering acts as a critical line of defense in such conditions.
 It blocks access to harmful websites that may have malware or conduct phishing attacks.
-This helps organizations stay one step ahead of cybercriminals.
+This helps organizations stay one step ahead of cybercriminals and prevent employees and company data.

 5 Key features of URL filtering